danielazamorah/the-ultimate-apple-store/README.md

 Blueprint of web app, developed side by side with [Firebase Studio](https://firebase.google.com/)'s AI prototyping Agent.

-How the development excperience looks like:
+How the development experience looks like:
 ![prototyping experience screenshot](docs/ai-prototype.png)

 You can also switch to a VSCode-like interface to edit the code directly.